-- a calculated profit on disposal results in the associated impairment provision for these assets being released. - a calculated loss on disposal will result in the associated impairment provision being crystallised, whereby both the provision held and the carrying value of the loans are reduced.
+- a calculated profit on disposal results in the associated impairment provision for these assets being recognised under net profit on disposal on loans and property assets. - a calculated loss on disposal will result in the associated impairment provision being crystallised, whereby both the provision held and the carrying value of the loans are reduced.